 I won’t bother to comment on how self-interest can cloud “expert” assessments.
 As for predictive analytics?
 She didn’t have any data suggesting a history of shark attacks at or around Amity.
 Now that may suggest crummy data, or it may mean that sharks seldom frequented the Atlantic waters around Amity.
 But the lack of data suggesting shark attacks around Amity did not mean it was safe to go into the water!
 Remember the story about the turkey who gets a nice breakfast of corn every morning except for that one morning right before Thanksgiving.
 And then whack!
 That, by the way, is called “the problem of induction.’
 The world is a very dynamical place.

-The biggest problem for Amanda was mind-set, a way of thinking that took too much for granted.
+The biggest problem for Amanda was her mind-set.
+She was using an epistemologically faulted paradigm, i.e. her professional approach didn’t hold water.
 The late Thomas Kuhn would have called it “received knowledge” i.e. the insights we acquire through school and in our profession which are seldom challenged.
 The paradigm the “late” Amanda used was retrospective and opinion based.
 She assumed that today is pretty much like yesterday and will be pretty much like tomorrow.
 She assumed stability and continuity, or what economists call “equilibrium.”
 Truly complex adaptive systems, like sharks, have one characteristic that both economists and ocean swimmers hate: surprise.

 Who would have predicted: